.

 TRANSPORTATION

-The land cruiser and van will, on occasion, transport volunteers over wet, winding, paved roads.
-Participants must wear seat belts whenever they are available and may not drive project vehicles.
+The land cruiser and van will occasionally transport volunteers over wet, winding, paved roads.
+Participants must wear seat belts whenever available and may not drive project vehicles.

 TERRAIN

 The terrain is very hilly, and some trails are quite steep.
 Some trails can get very slippery, and the mud trails are sometimes difficult to navigate due to water and deep mud.
 Walking slowly and carefully can prevent injury.
-Bring appropriate footwear and remember that the hiking can be as strenuous or easy as you feel is appropriate.
-Please bring a minimum of one to two liters (approx. 33 to 100 ounces) of drinking water on the transects.
-Walk slowly, and rest frequently if overheated.
+Bring appropriate footwear, and remember that the hiking can be as strenuous or easy as appropriate.
+Please bring at least one to two liters (approx. 33 to 100 ounces) of drinking water on the transects.
+Walk slowly and rest frequently if overheated.
 You must always wear field boots and field clothes.

 ANIMALS/PLANTS

 There are venomous snakes, some irritating plants, and plenty of biting and stinging insects.
-Snakebites are not common, but the use of tall rubber boots (not required) in the field and flashlights at night are good precautions.
-Strong insect repellent can be used to ward off mosquitoes, chiggers, ticks, biting flies, and other insects.
-Most of the plants are harmless to people, but there are some plants that are poisonous and can cause rashes or have sharp spines or thorns.
+Snakebites are uncommon, but using tall rubber boots (not required) in the field and flashlights at night are good precautions.
+Strong insect repellent can be used to ward off mosquitoes, chiggers, ticks, biting flies, and other insects, but please apply repellents in advance of research tasks and do not reapply when near mammal traps or when the scientists are handling an animal.
+Most plants are harmless to people, but some plants are poisonous and can cause rashes or have sharp spines or thorns.
 These will be pointed out to the volunteers.

 INSECTS

 Biting and/or stinging bees, wasps, bullet ants, scorpions, and spiders are all present in the research area.
-Team members will occasionally be bitten or stung, but these injuries are usually not very severe.
-If anyone develops an allergic reaction, he/she will be taken to the nearest clinic.
+Team members will occasionally be bitten or stung, but these injuries are usually not severe.
+Anyone who develops an allergic reaction will be taken to the nearest clinic.

 DISEASES

 Diseases found in this region include hepatitis, typhoid, malaria, and rabies.
-You can decrease your risk of most diseases above by avoiding mosquito bites, wearing protective clothing and shoes, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
+You can decrease your risk of most diseases by avoiding mosquito bites, wearing protective clothing and shoes, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
 Whether you have been vaccinated or not, it is always important to avoid stray dogs.
-The pre-exposure vaccination for rabies does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in the event of a delay in treatment.
+The pre-exposure vaccination for rabies does not eliminate the need for post-exposure medical attention and treatment.
+Still, it does provide additional protection against the disease in the event of a delay in treatment.
 In addition, bites or scratches should be immediately and thoroughly washed with soap and clean water.
-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region
+If you feel ill once you return from your trip, inform your doctor that you have recently returned from a tropical region.

 YELLOW FEVER

-At the time this briefing was printed, The CDC recommends a Yellow Fever vaccination for this particular area of Brazil.
+At the time this briefing was produced, The CDC recommended a Yellow Fever vaccination for this particular area of Brazil.
 The project site is northeast of Rio De Janeiro and is in an area where Yellow Fever is Endemic.
 Please refer to the CDC website for vaccination suggestions: https://wwwnc.cdc.gov/travel/destinations/traveler/none/brazil, and consult your physician for specific recommendations.

 CLIMATE/WEATHER